-According to article 13a of Law 2251 (as recently amended by Law 4177/2013), subject to the stipulations of the Criminal Code, the Rules Regulating the Market of Products and the Provision of Services and other special laws, the following civil and administrative sanctions may be imposed by a decision of the minister of development and competition, acting either ex officio or after a complaint filed, namely:
+According to article 13a of Law 2251 (as amended by Law 4177/2013), subject to the stipulations of the Criminal Code, the Rules Regulating the Market of Products and the Provision of Services and other special laws, the following civil and administrative sanctions may be imposed by a decision of the competent minister, acting either ex officio or after a complaint filed, namely:

 - recommendation for compliance within a specified deadline as well as an order to stop the infringement and refrain from it in the future: - a fine of between €1,500 and €1 million.
-The maximum amount of the fine may be doubled if more than three fines are imposed on a distributor; or - if more than three fines are imposed on a distributor, the minister of development and competition may order the temporary closure of the distributor's business for a period ranging from three months to one year.
+The maximum amount of the fine may be doubled if more than three fines are imposed on a distributor; or - if more than three fines are imposed on a distributor, the minister may order the temporary closure of the distributor's business for a period ranging from three months to one year.

-Imposed sanctions may be generally readjusted by a joint decision of the minister of economy and finance and the minister of development and competition.
+Imposed sanctions may be generally readjusted by a joint ministerial decision

-Further, the minister of development and competition has the authority, considering the nature and graveness of the violation, as well as its general repercussions on the consuming public, to publicise, through the press or any other means available, the sanctions imposed and the restraining measures taken with regard to the circulation of a product in the market.
+Further, the competent minister has the authority, considering the nature and graveness of the violation, as well as its general repercussions on the consumer public, to publicise, through the press or any other means available, the sanctions imposed and the restraining measures taken with regard to the circulation of a product in the market.